How would a cook decide what to make for a meal?

-They would first ask, what grows well?
-What seeds could they get and how could they get them?
-And, they would consider different strategies – what was the easiest, fastest, most reliable, most popular, rarest and most valuable crop?
+They would first ask, what grows well, what seeds could be attained, and how could they get them?
+They would also consider which crops would be the easiest, fastest, most reliable, most popular and most valuable to grow.

-Most farmhands who moved to Indiana grew corn for several reasons.
-The soil was so rich that it would actually burn other plants, and corn was really popular.
-Most Americans really liked the taste of it and everything else you could make from it.
+Most farmhands who moved to Indiana grew corn.
+Most Americans enjoyed the taste of corn and everything that could be made from it.
 Plus, it was relatively easy to transport in various forms.
-Of course, the most common way for farmhands to ship corn was by turning it into something else, like pork or corn liquor.
-Farmhands would feed their corn to their hogs to fatten them up, or make corn whiskey from it that would then be shipped in barrels across the country.
+The most common way for farmhands to ship corn was by turning it into something else.
+The successful crop was used to fatten hogs, which were then transported over land for slaughter, or corn whiskey was distilled and then shipped in barrels across the country.

 How would a farmhand make money from their crops?

 Most crops would be harvested in the fall.
 Farmhands would have to take their cash crops to a big city in order to sell them to make money.
 In 1836, the biggest city in this area was Cincinnati.
 Since Cincinnati was right on the Ohio River, it was a perfect place to bring goods that could then be sold up or down river and distributed through most of the country.